MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ## To migrate Azure Information Protection labels

-Use the following instructions to migrate your tenant and Azure Information Protection labels to use the new unified labeling store.
+Use the following instructions to migrate your tenant and Azure Information Protection labels to use the unified labeling store.

 You must be a Compliance administrator, Compliance data administrator, Security administrator, or Global administrator to migrate your labels.